paugier/nbabel/py/vector_v2_simpler.md

-designed for CPython, an interpreter without JIT compilation. (i) The strategy to be (relatively) efficient is to avoid interactions with the Python interpreter in computationally intensive parts. (ii) Thus, Numpy is not built to define array types of particular dtype and size, and to use these types for Python object oriented codes. (iii) Finally (but [this could be changed](https://github.com/hpyproject/hpy/issues/137)), the core of Numpy uses the CPython C API so it cannot be accelerated by alternative Python implementations (in particular PyPy).
+designed for CPython, an interpreter without JIT compilation. (i) The strategy to be (relatively) efficient is to avoid interactions with the Python interpreter in computationally intensive parts. (ii) Thus, Numpy is not built to define array types of particular dtype (to use these types for Python object oriented codes and type annotations). (iii) Finally (but [this could be changed](https://github.com/hpyproject/hpy/issues/137)), the core of Numpy uses the CPython C API so it cannot be accelerated by alternative Python implementations (in particular PyPy).